The Start-up category was introduced on 29 March 2019 and replaces the Tier 1 (Graduate Entrepreneur) category.

 Check the UK government website to see which documents you will need to provide with your application.

-You can apply for the Start-up category in the UK if you have current, valid immigration permission in one of the following categories:
+You can apply for the Start-up category in the UK if you have current, valid immigration permission in any category EXCEPT in one of the following categories:

 You must apply before your current immigration permission expires.